Maximal entanglement increase with single-photon subtraction: Bounds on the increase of R enyi-2 entanglement

 The second term of the right side is by definition the Gaussian R\'enyi-2 entanglement of the mixed state $\hat\rho^G$ \cite{G. Adesso1}.
 This entanglement measure is defined by minimising over all possible Gaussian decompositions, but it is a priori not clear that there cannot be any decomposition in non-Gaussian states that yields a lower entanglement.
 In other words, we know that $\inf\limits_{V_p \leqslant V}\mathcal{E}_{R}(\hat{\rho}_{p}) \leqslant \mathcal{E}_{R}(\hat{\rho}^G)$, but it is not clear whether or not this is actually an equality.

 Hence, we have shown that photon subtraction on any arbitrary Gaussian state $\hat\rho^G$ can increase the R\'enyi-2 entanglement by at most $\log 2$ as compared to its Gaussian R\'enyi-2 entanglement.
-A completely analogous calculation for photon-added state results in the same bound even though photon subtraction and photon addition tend to distill different amounts of entanglement depending on the state.\\
+A completely analogous calculation for photon-added state results in the same bound even though photon subtraction and photon addition tend to increase the entanglement by different amounts depending on the state.\\